erispoe/GCorpusAnalytics/README.md

 - Outfile: name of the csv file to export
 - Expressions: list of expressions to query for every date interval.
 Keep in mind that these can include Google valid search operators.

+For instance, for a Google Books query:

+	{
+    	"Request": {
+       	 	"Corpus": "books",
+        	"YearDebut": "1990",
+        	"YearEnd": "2011",
+        	"TimeInterval": "1",
+        	"Language": "en",
+        	"Outfile": "results.csv",
+        	"Expressions": [
+            	{
+                	"Expression": "internet"
+            	},
+            	{
+                	"Expression": "internet virtual"
+            	}
+        	]
+    	}
+	}

 ## Use in command line

 Open a terminal in the folder where both your JSON request file and the script are located.
-The script runs in two phases:
+The script runs in two phases, execute and export:

-1. Execute to query the results:
+Execute to query the results:

 	python GCorpusAnalytics.py Request.json execute

 If the script gets blocked by Google, retry later, this time with the db file where temporary results are stored:

 	python GCorpusAnalytics.py Request.db execute

 The script will restart to query results where it got stopped.

-2. When notified “All queries executed and results retrieved”, to export in csv:
+When notified “All queries executed and results retrieved”, to export in csv:

 	python GCorpusAnalytics.py Request.db exportcsv

 ## Use as a package